 Headaches are common.
-According to statistics, headaches are among the common symptoms that human’s experience.
+According to statistics, headache are among the common symptoms that human’s experience.
 There are millions of people that are affected by headaches annually, if not billions.
 Some of these people also end up experiencing migraines.

 Although headaches are common, if you have a headache and it’s severe and sudden, you need to worry that there might be a serious underlying issue.
 So, how will you know that you can treat the headache at home or whether you should seek medical attention from a doctor?

 We’ll look into the definition of a headache.
 Also, we’ll talk about how you can treat the headache at home and instances whereby you need to seek medical attention.
 Also, we’ll look into signs why headache can be dangerous.

 What’s a Headache?